Traceur759/pep-drafts/pep-C.rst

 Additionally, an accessor, ``PyObject * PyType_GetModule(PyTypeObject *)``
 will be provided.
-It will return the ``ht_module`` if a heap type with Py_TPFLAGS_HAVE_MODULE is passed in, otherwise it will set a SystemError and return NULL.
+It will return the ``ht_module`` if a heap type with module pointer set is passed in, otherwise it will set a SystemError and return NULL.

 Usually, creating a class with ``ht_module`` set will create a reference cycle involving the class and the module.
-This is not a problem, as tearing down modules is not a performance-sensitive operation.
+This is not a problem, as tearing down modules is not a performance-sensitive operation (and module-level functions typically also create reference cycles).
-Module-level functions typically also create reference cycles.
+The existing "set all module globals to None" code that breaks function cycles through ``f_globals`` will also break the new cycles through ``ht_module``.

 Passing the defining class to extension methods